Aditya-A-garwal/STM32F401CCU6-Peripheral-Drivers/README.md

 The latest version of CMSIS can be downloaded either using the [CubeMX software](https://www.st.com/en/development-tools/stm32cubemx.html) from ST, or from [this location on the ST website](https://www.st.com/en/embedded-software/stm32cubef4.html).
 This downloads a _software pack_ for the microcontroller, which contains the CMSIS directory of interest.

-## Building and Consuming the Drivers
+## Building And Consuming the Drivers

 ### Dependencies